Professional Life

 Contribution to Psychology

-TF-CBT combines humanistic and familial techniques with traditional cognitive behavioral applications in order to provide emotional and psychological support and transformation to anyone affected by a traumatic event or abuse.
+TF-CBT combines humanistic and familial techniques with traditional cognitive behavioral applications to provide emotional and psychological support and transformation to anyone affected by a traumatic event.
 Children and family members learn how to accurately and positively process and understand the events that have occurred and are taught how to cope with negative mood states as a result of the event.
-TF-CBT has been shown to be especially effective in adolescents who have suffered repeated episodes of abuse or one traumatic event.
+TF-CBT has been shown to be especially effective in adolescents who have suffered one traumatic event or repeated episodes of abuse.
 TF-CBT is also helpful for those dealing with accepting the death of a loved one.